-E. The Company does not have any guarantees or undertakings, written or otherwise at December 31, 2018.

-F. As of and for the years ended December 31, 2018 and 2017, the Company had the following significant transactions with affiliates:
+- E. The Company does not have any guarantees or undertakings, written or otherwise at December 31, 2019. - F. As of and for the years ended December 31, 2019 and 2018, the Company had the following significant transactions with affiliates:

-The Company and AMA are parties to an administrative services agreement, under which AMA provides certain administrative services, including accounting and processing of premiums and claims.
+The Company and Aetna Medicaid Administrators LLC ("AMA") are parties to an administrative services agreement, under which AMA and certain of its affiliates provides certain administrative services, including cash management and accounting and processing of premiums and claims.
 Under this agreement, the Company will remit a percentage of its earned premium revenue, as applicable, to AMA as a fee.
-For these services, the Company was charged \$72,755,743 and \$76,927,430 in 2017 and 2016, respectively.
+For these services, the Company was charged \$69,692,378 and \$72,755,743 in 2019 and 2018, respectively.
 This agreement also provides for interest on all intercompany balances.
-There was no interest earned (incurred) on amounts due from (to) affiliates in 2018 and 2017.
+There was no interest earned (incurred) on amounts due from (to) affiliates in 2019 and 2018.

-The Company, AMA and Aetna Health Management, LLC ("AHM"), indirectly a wholly-owned subsidiary of Aetna, entered into a plan joinder agreement effective February 1, 2014.
-Under this agreement, AHM has contracted with Caremark PCS Health, LLC. ("Caremark") to deliver pharmacy benefit management services to the Company.
+The Company, AMA and Aetna Health Management, LLC ("AHM"), indirectly a wholly-owned subsidiary of CVS Health, entered into a plan joinder agreement.
+Under this agreement, AHM has contracted with Caremark PCS Health, LLC ("Caremark"), an affiliate, to deliver pharmacy benefit management services to the Company.
 The Company will make payments to AMA in accordance with the administrative services agreement.